14/4/2024

 Some parts of the city lack nearby renewable heat sources, or the surrounding area is less suitable for the construction of heat networks.
 In such cases, geothermal can provide an alternative solution.
 This method uses stored heat in the ground, which can be utilized via heat pumps to heat buildings.
 In addition, geothermal can be used to cool buildings in the summer, making it a versatile and sustainable option.

 In Antwerp, geothermal energy is mainly applied via borehole energy storage (BEO).
-Heat is exchanged with the soil via boreholes typically 100 to 150 metres deep.
-In addition, cold-heat storage (ATES) is a possibility in certain parts of the city.
-Both technologies are well-known and proven methods that have been used for quite some time.
+This involves exchanging heat with the ground via drilling typically 100 to 150 meters deep.
+In addition, cold heat storage (ATES) is a possibility in certain parts of the city.
+Both technologies are well-known and proven methods that have been used for some time.

 PUBLIC SPACE AND GEOTHERMAL: CHALLENGES AND OPPORTUNITIES